 Every one of us has a different way to cope with a break-up.

 If you are going through an arranged marriage and you are forced to end the engagement, the best strategy to move on is to destroy all traces of the engagement.
-In arranged marriages, engagement ceremonies are elaborate and family / friends are all invited.
+In arranged marriages, engagement ceremonies are elaborate and family/friends are all invited.
 These ceremonies are recorded by multiple photographers and videographers in some cases.
 Make sure all copies are accounted for and destroyed.

 If you are breaking off an engagement with someone you loved, you may find it difficult to erase anything and everything that will remind you of your failed relationship.
-Some people end up holding on to a few items as a memento or keep the items in a boxed up, never to be opened.
+Some people end up holding on to a few items as a memento or keep the items in a box, never to be opened.

 Our recommendation is to take a clean break and erase everything that reminds them of the relationship.

-Don’t forget to unfollow / unfriend your ex-fiance / fiancee from all social media accounts and block their emails as well.
+Don’t forget to unfollow/unfriend your ex-fiance / fiancee from all social media accounts and block their emails as well.
 You can change your phone number as well just to be on the safe side.

 6. Return gifts exchanged before the breakup

-The best approach to deal with these gifts is to catalog the gift items you may have received and the gift items you may have given out in order to arrange an exchange with the other family.
+The best approach to deal with these gifts is to catalogue the gift items you may have received and the gift items you may have given out in order to arrange an exchange with the other family.

 Make sure there is a written evidence about the returned gifts in order to avoid future claims.